jwworth/jakeworth/content/blog/developer-reading-list.md

 date: '2019-09-28T00:00:00-06:00'
 ---

 Getting started as a programmer, what books should one read?
-This is my list of the programming books that I think are essential for folks entering the field.
+These are the programming books that I have found useful in my professional development.

-These books are classics.
-They introduced ideas and terminology that changed the discourse.
-I believe being aware of these seismic shifts is an important part of doing this work.
+Some of these books are programming classics; others are business and team-focused.
+I have stolen ideas and terminology from each one that I use every day.

 Is this list complete?
 No. I'm still reading, and I expect to always be doing so.
 I will update this list over time with new classics I discover.
 In that sense, the date on this post is just the moment when I first made the list.
 It will be updated.

-Please reach out to me if you have recommended additions to this list.
+Please reach out to me if you have any suggested reading for me.

 ### My List